MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-3D-part.md

 ### Import a file by using a drag-and-drop operation

-1. Open Windows File Explorer, and go to the folder that contains the 3D models that you want to import.
+1. Open Windows File Explorer, and go to the folder that contains the 3D models, images, or videos that you want to import.

 1. Drag the files to the gallery.